Illegal Fishing, Your Number's Up!

 Pew advocates a worldwide system of mandatory IMO numbers for fishing vessels and recommends the following actions:

-- Each RFMO should require that every vessel authorized to fish in its waters has an IMO number.
+- All RFMOs should require that every eligible vessel authorized to fish in their waters have an IMO number.

-- Coastal states should mandate that foreign-flagged ships have IMO numbers before they are permitted to fish in their waters.
+- Coastal States should mandate that all eligible foreign-flagged ships have IMO numbers as a condition of license before being authorized to fish in their waters.

 - States should promptly ratify the 2012 Cape Town Agreement, which establishes international rules on fishing vessel safety.

-- Port states should require that all foreign fishing vessels that come into their ports have IMO numbers.
+- Seafood buyers and retailers should require that all eligible supply vessels have IMO numbers.